rogerjdeangelis/utl-creating-sql-views-and-tables-with-dynamic-or-static-table-references/README.md

                length name $40;
                window start
                   #3  "Type the libref.table"
-                  #4  "and press the Enter key then home key."
+                  #4  "and press the Enter key then Home key."
                   #7 "Libref.Table:" +1 name attr=underline
-                  #11 "When you are finished entering variable names, hit end(of pf3)"
+                  #11 "When you are finished entering reference, type end(PF3)"
-                  #12 "then end at the classic 1980s DMS command line.";
+                  #12 "at the classic 1980s DMS command line.";
                display start;
                call symputx("table",name);
             run;quit;